Latham is one of the world's largest law firms, a bona fide

 former governor of Arizona and former U.S. Secretary of the

-Secretary of the Interior; Michael Chertoff, former Secretary of
+former Deputy Secretary of the Interior; Michael Chertoff, former

-the U.S. Department of Homeland Security; DeMaurice Smith, the
+U.S. Secretary of Homeland Security; DeMaurice Smith, the Executive

-Executive Director of the National Football League Players'
+Director of the National Football League Players Association

-Association (NFLPA); and Donald Remy, General Counsel of the
+(NFLPA); and Donald Remy, General Counsel of the National

-Assistant Attorney General in the Criminal Division of the U.S.
+Assistant Attorney General for the Civil Division of the U.S.

 Despite having its hand in nearly every cookie jar around the